gsdevme/Zonk/README.md

 operations: ~
 ```

+## Operations
+Zonk has multiple operations it can perform, none are required by default.

 ### Truncate
 Truncate will do as suggested and truncate the table to zero length, this operation makes use of `DisabledForeignKeyConstraintsTrait` to disable foreign keys to prevent errors when truncating.
 Its upto the end user to ensure all constraints are resolved.